-Of the Fund's other holdings that released 2021 results during the month, Coats Group (+25%) was another to notch up strong gains.
-The industrial threads manufacturer moved higher as it commented that 2022 performance was now anticipated to be modestly ahead of its previous exceptions.
+Of the Fund's holdings that released 2021 results during the month, investors were most enthused by Coats Group (+25%).
+Shares in the industrial threads manufacturer moved higher as it commented that 2022 performance was now anticipated to be modestly ahead of its previous exceptions.
 The company reported a 29% rebound in revenues in 2021 to \$1.50bn, which is also 9% higher than its 2019 level.
 Sales accelerated through the year, as demand recovered in its Apparel & Footwear division and its Threads business made market share gains.
 Operating profit still remains below 2019 levels but Coats is focusing on cost base efficiency as it targets margin improvement over the next two years.

 Interdealer broker TP ICAP (+24%) performed poorly last year as it commented on subdued secondary markets and Covid-19 disruption at the interim stage before downgrading revenue guidance in November following disappointing volumes for its new Liquidnet.
 During March it released 2021 results showing a 1% drop in revenues once the effect of the Liquidnet acquisition is adjusted for, prompting further share price weakness.
 However, the shares recovered dramatically at the end of the month.
 The catalyst was pressure from US activist investor Phase 2 Partners, which is calling for TP ICAP to explore strategic options, including a sale process.
-1%.
-However, investors focused on positive outlook comments; ICAP said that market volatility in 2022 has recovered to higher levels, driven by inflationary concerns and geopolitical uncertainty, meaning that revenues (excluding Liquidnet) in the period to 11 March were 4% higher year-on-year.